Block Storage CSI

 $ kubectl --kubeconfig $KUBE_CONFIG scale --replicas=1 deployment/my-csi-app

-6. (Optional) Run the following command to check if the pod's status has been changed to Running:
+6. (Optional) Run the following command to check that the pod STATUS has changed to "Running".

 $ kubectl --kubeconfig $KUBE_CONFIG get po